nguyenvukhang/math/src/content/posts/complex-analysis/holomorphic-functions.md

 ---
-title: 'Definition 1.4.1 (Holomorphic function)'
+title: 'Definition 1.4.1 (Holomorphic functions)'
 ---

 Let $U\subset\mathbb C$ be open.
 Let $f:U\to\C$ be in $C^1(U)$. $f$ is